EQMOD/EQM_MARSROVER/README.md

 LIDAR and CMU Pixy Camera I2C BUS Addressing;

 Anything attached on the I2C bus are addressable.
-The included code manages the pre-programming stuff of setting up the I2C address on the multiple LIDAR sensors so there will be no bus conflicts;
+The included code manages the pre-programming stuff of setting up the I2C address on the multiple LIDAR sensors so there will be no bus conflicts.
+Custom I2C Addresses are invidually re-assigned on three of the four LIDAR sensors connected on the same I2C bus.
+The way to do this is to put 3 of the LIDARS in reset mode while the fourth one is assigned with a new address.
+Then one by one, the reset line of each is deactivated and assigned with a new address until all four will have unique i2c addresses.

 ![image](https://github.com/EQMOD/EQM_MARSROVER/assets/29789200/fbca01ad-cfc3-45f9-81b4-4de3b7c4f917)